-It’s a good time to remember that in good times, as well as the current tough economic times, child abuse cuts across social, racial and economic lines.
+With that history in mind, April is a good time to remember that in good times, as well as the current tough economic times, child abuse cuts across social, racial and economic lines.

-Its victims are found in penthouses and shotgun shacks.
+Child abuse victims are found in penthouses and shotgun shacks.

 It's a tragedy that often happens in a child's house -- where a youngster should feel the most safe and secure -- out of sight of concerned adults.

 It's a crime carried out by those whom the youngster loves and depends on.
 Its victims are often too young to understand or speak out or defend themselves.